Attraction 19 / 57

 The glass dome

-The Grand Palais is currently the largest existing ironwork and glass structure in the world, a title once held by London’s Crystal Palace, which was lost in a fire.
-This palace with the Belle Epoque-style pinnacle boasts 9,400 tons of steel framework, 15,000 sq. meter (162,000 sq ft) of glass, and about 5,000 square meter (5,400 sq ft) of galvanized iron/zinc roofing.
-The exterior is made of
+The Grand Palais is currently the largest existing ironwork and glass structure in the world, a title once held by London‘s Crystal Palace, which was lost in a fire.
+This palace with the Belle Époque-style pinnacle boasts 9,400 tons of steel framework, 15,000 square meters (162,000 sq. ft.) of glass, and about 5,000 square meters (5,400 sq. ft.) of galvanized iron/zinc roofing.
+The exterior is made of stone and features beautiful colored mosaics and intricately sculpted statues.

 Renovations

 Renovations included repair of the metal framework, replacement of the glass, and the repairing and recovering of the roof.
-Some of the Grand Palais’ artwork also got a facelift, including Georges Recipon’s galloping horse sculptures at the top of the building's corners.
+Some of the artwork in the Grand Palais artwork also got a facelift, including Georges Recipon’s galloping horse sculptures at the top of the building’s corners.
+The mosaics were also completely repaired and restored.

 What’s Inside?